GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv2-sunset/index.md

 specifies the timetable for this deprecation and describes the meaning of each milestone.

 <figure data-size="full">
-  {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/8CSuHWLXlQfi8s3LSUMk.png", alt="Summary of the Manifest V2 support timeline.", width="800", height="357" %}
+  {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/8CSuHWLXlQfi8s3LSUMk.png", alt="Summary of the Manifest V2 support timeline.", width="800", height="357" class="screenshot" %}
   <figcaption>Summary of the Manifest V2 support timeline.</figcaption>
 </figure>